Nisekoi: Manga

 Written and illustrated by Naoshi Komi, Nisekoi started as a one-shot published in Shueisha's seasonal Jump Next! magazine on January 8, 2011.
 It was later serialized in the publisher's shōnen manga magazine Weekly Shōnen Jump from November 7, 2011, to August 8, 2016.
-The series 229 individual chapters were collected by Shueisha in 25 tankōbon volumes, published under their Jump Comics imprint between May 2, 2012, and October 4, 2016.
+229 individual chapters were collected by Shueisha in 25 tankōbon volumes, published under its Jump Comics imprint between May 2, 2012, and October 4, 2016.

 A 14-volume bunkobon re-print of the series, containing an epilogue set ten years after the main series' ending, were published from June 16 to December 18, 2023.

 In December 2011, Shueisha published the first chapter in English online.
-The manga has been licensed in English by Viz Media and published in their digital magazine, Weekly Shonen Jump since November 26, 2012.
+The manga has been licensed in English by Viz Media and published in its digital magazine, Weekly Shonen Jump since November 26, 2012.
 They also released the 25 volumes in print from January 7, 2014, to January 2, 2018.

 A spin-off manga, illustrated by Taishi Tsutsui, titled Magical Pâtissier Kosaki-chan!! (マジカルパティシエ小咲ちゃん!!, Majikaru Patishie Kosaki-chan!!), which features the character Kosaki Onodera as a magical girl, was serialized on Shueisha's Shōnen Jump+ online platform from December 1, 2014, to September 22, 2016.
 Shueisha collected its chapters in four tankōbon volumes, released from June 4, 2015, to October 4, 2016.

 Anime

 In May 2013, an anime television series adaptation was announced.
-The 20-episode anime adaptation was produced by Aniplex, Shaft, Shueisha and Mainichi Broadcasting System and directed by Akiyuki Shinbo, with Shinbo and Shaft staff (credited as Fuyashi Tō) handling series composition, Nobuhiro Sugiyama designing the characters and Naoki "naotyu-" Chiba, Kakeru Ishihama and Tomoki Kikuya composing the music.
+The 20-episode anime adaptation was produced by Aniplex, Shaft, Shueisha and Mainichi Broadcasting System and directed by Akiyuki Shinbo, with Shinbo and Shaft staff (credited as Fuyashi Tō) handling series composition, Nobuhiro Sugiyama designing the characters and Naoki "Naotyu" Chiba, Kakeru Ishihama and Tomoki Kikuya composing the music.
 The series aired from January 11 to May 24, 2014.

 The first opening theme is "Click" by ClariS.
-The first ending theme besides "Click" for episode 1 is "Heart Pattern" by Nao Toyama, starting from episode 2.
-The second ending theme is by Kana Hanazawa, starting from episode 8.
+Starting from Episode 2, first ending theme besides "Click" for episode 1 is "Heart Pattern" by Nao Toyama.
+Starting from Episode 8, second ending theme is "Recover Decoration" (リカバーデコレーション, Rikabā Dekorēshon) by Kana Hanazawa.

 The ending theme for episode 14 is "Step" by ClariS, while the same song is the second opening starting from episode 15.
-The third ending theme is "Trick Box" by Mikako Komatsu, starting from episode 15.
-The fourth ending theme is by Kana Asumi, starting from episode 18.
-The ending for episode 20 is by Toyama as Chitoge Kirisaki, Hanazawa as Kosaki Onodera, Komatsu as Seishirou Tsugumi, and Asumi as Marika Tachibana.
+Starting from Episode 15, the third ending theme is "Trick Box" by Mikako Komatsu.
+The fourth ending theme is "Hanagonomi" (はなごのみ) by Kana Asumi, starting from episode 18.
+The ending for episode 20 is "Sōzō Diary" (想像ダイアリー, Sōzō Daiarī) by Toyama as Chitoge Kirisaki, Hanazawa as Kosaki Onodera, Komatsu as Seishirou Tsugumi, and Asumi as Marika Tachibana.
 On the Japanese Blu-ray version, the fourth ending theme is by Yumi Uchiyama.

 A total of four original video animations (OVAs) were produced and packaged with manga volumes 14, 16, 17, and 21.